-We are party to an amended and restated credit agreement, entered into June 2, 2021 and amended on July 29, 2022 (the "Amended Credit Agreement") with Silicon Valley Bank and other lenders, to provide a revolving line of credit of up to \$100.0 million, including a letter of credit sub-facility in the aggregate amount of \$30.0 million, and a swingline sub-facility in the aggregate amount of \$40.0 million.
+We are party to an amended and restated credit agreement, entered into June 2, 2021 and amended on July 29, 2022 (the "Amended Credit Agreement") with Silicon Valley Bank, a division of First-Citizens Bank & Trust Company (successor by purchase to the Federal Deposit Insurance Corporation as Receiver for Silicon Valley Bridge Bank, N.A. (as successor of Silicon Valley Bank)), and other lenders, to provide a revolving line of credit of up to \$100.0 million, including a letter of credit sub-facility in the aggregate amount of \$30.0 million, and a swingline sub-facility in the aggregate amount of \$40.0 million.
 We also have the option to request an incremental facility of up to an additional \$150.0 million from one or more of the lenders under the Amended Credit Agreement.